zjhuntin/sapphire_bot/README.md

   * `help <command>` displays help for a specific command.
   * `about` shows information about this bot.
   * `stats` displays bot statistics.
-  * `ping` responds with respond time.
+  * `ping` shows with respond time.
-  * `invite` shows information about inviting this bot to your sever.
+  * `invite` displays information about inviting this bot to your sever.
   * `leave` makes the bot leave this server (user needs to have kick members permission).
   * `avatar <url>` sets avatar of this bot (user needs to be owner of the bot).
+  * `settings` displays current server settings.

 * Fun: